 Undergraduate research assistants can obtain up to 4 hours of credit per semester for PSYCH 4700/4710.
 Psychology majors can count up to 12 hours of 4700/4710 for elective credit.
 Most students sign up for 3 credit hours, which translate into 10 hours/week in the lab.

-If you are interested in becoming part of our research team, please download an application and return it to Jennifer Schwade.
-Her mailbox is in Uris 215.
+If you are interested in becoming part of our research team, please download an application and email it to Michael Goldstein.

 We are currently accepting graduate students.
 Please contact Michael Goldstein for more information.
 It is a good idea to first read the Research section of the lab website to see if you are interested in the kind of work that we do.
 Also, take a look at the graduate program in psychology for more information.